 So, you want to buy a whitewater kayak.
-There are several Things to Consider When Buying Your Next Whitewater Kayak.
+There are several Things to Consider When Buying Your Next Whitewater Kayak and our team has broken down some important options you'll be weighing.

 Even though whitewater kayaking is a small industry, the number of boat choices on the market can feel overwhelming.
 Luckily, no kayak manufacturer CKS Online carries makes a bad kayak.
 But, some kayaks will be better or worse for beginners, and choosing appropriately will dramatically better your experience starting out and how you quickly improve.